You must submit two files:

 Files submitted for print must be PDF files.

-To self-publish or print a copyrighted work using the Espresso Book Machine, one must either own all content to be printed, or have permission from the copyright holder of the content.
-Printing copyright-free documents, and single, personal-use copies of electronic texts one legally owns, is also allowed.
+To self-publish or print a copyrighted work, you must either own the content or have permission from the copyright holder.
+Printing public domain works, open documents, and single, personal-use copies of electronic books with proof of purchase is also allowed.

 Trim Size & Page Count

 Book production limitations:

 Pages print double-sided on portrait, letter-sized (8.5”x 11”) paper.
 One PDF page prints on each side of a sheet of paper, so a 40-page book contains 20 sheets of paper.

 It is not possible to print simplex (single-sided).
 If you would like content on only one side of each page (e.g. only on the right-hand pages, with left-hand pages left blank), then blank pages must be inserted every other page in the PDF to create this effect.

 There is a relationship between trim width and page count.
 In cases where the page count is high, the spine becomes too wide.
 Cover content can be pushed into the trim range and clipped by the blades.
 For these limitations, consult the following table:

 |Page Length||Max Trim Width|

 |Up to 300 pages||8"|